What is phishing?

 The dangers of successful phishing

-When people get duped by a fraudulent email, they may only be harming themselves or their bank account.
+When people get duped by a phishing email, they may only be harming themselves or their bank account.
 However, company email addresses are very popular among cyber criminals.
 Getting login information and passwords for company employees can be worth a lot more to these scammers.
-If these emails are successful in fooling, even just one employee, it can result in more serious cyber-attacks, such as ransomware, viruses, false payments and data theft.
+If these phishing emails are successful in fooling, even just one employee, it can result in more serious cyber-attacks, such as ransomware, viruses, false payments and data theft.
 All of which comes at great cost both to a company’s pocketbook and its reputation.